Amano47/NeuralHaircut/custom_dataset/troubleshoot.md

 The Support Page has some Tutorials for how to use MeshLab: [here](https://www.meshlab.net/#support)

 ## 4.7 OpenPose

+For OpenPose, you need Ubuntu 20.04 or earlier, as Caffe is not compiled for later versions.
+On Windows, you can download the pre-compiled Executable in the releases section.
+- look for CUDA prequisites in the [Windows Portable Demos section](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md#windows-portable-demo)

 - For fitting the FLAME model, you should get OpenPose keypoints or FaceAlignment Keypoints and save them as json files in a subfolder `openpose_kp`
 - There should be one json file for each image you use